Case Study Results

 and department staff ).

-2. Four courses.
-Hygiene Residual, Reception Training, External Marketing, Case Acceptance.
+2. Courses.
+Hygiene Residual, Reception Training, External Marketing, Case Acceptance, Stopping Leakage and Cancellations & Hygiene Structure course.

-3. Hygiene Group Study Workshop Conventions, two per year.
+3. Hygiene Group Study Workshop Convention each year.

 4. Implementation of Phase I, Phase II and Phase III reporting of Hygiene actions to Viva’s Case Study Coordinator.